This gallery contains 9 photos.

 So why would you deny that to yourself?

 Life is a dance.
-This dance is meant to remind us of the joy once again, before we come back to our selves.
-What we perceive as good or bad is ultimately the journey that helps us become aware of our own power and of our own making and the miracle of it.
+This dance is meant to remind us of the joy once again, before we can come back to our selves.
+What we perceive as good or bad is ultimately the journey that helps us become aware of our own power, and making, and the miracle of it.
 We are the circles and spirals of the expansion itself.
 There will be moments in which we will feel overwhelmed by this dance.
 And that is OK.
 We can always return home.

-1. Take a few deep breaths. breathing is the first exchange between the worlds we contain and the ones that contain us.
-It’s the way we make space for the new and the future, the way we are reminded of the constant transformation of all energy levels.
+1. Take a few deep breaths.
+Breathing is the first exchange between the worlds we contain and the ones that contain us.
+It’s the way we make space for the new and the future, the way we are reminded of the constant transformation in all energetic levels.

-3. Remember I am never alone, that the the best way to sync with the Universe is to trust it.
+3. Remember you are never alone, and that the best way to sync with the Universe is to trust it.
 What created us is also within ourselves.
 It never leaves us, it’s always waiting for us to remember it.

 4. Make tea.
 Water is magic.
-The power of plants is magnified when coupled with the magic of water and warmth, cleansing and helping the body to release any debris caused by the intake of various forms of energy around us every day.
+The power of plants is magnified when coupled with the magic of water and warmth, cleansing and helping the body to release any debris produced by the processes that follow the intake of various forms of energy around us every day.

 5. Search for reasons to laugh.
-Laughter is in some cultures a medicine in itself, as it reminds of of our true nature and purpose, which is not struggle, but joy.
+Laughter is in some cultures a medicine in itself, as it reminds us of our true nature and purpose, which is not struggle, but joy.

 7. Listen to chill out music.
 Music is the language of the soul that needs no words, only vibration.
 Meet yourself again in that space.